 AMA Distinguished Service Award, Australian Medical Association (AMA), 2009.

 Rheumatic disorders and diabetes are prevalent chronic illnesses that demand high quality pharmacotherapy.
 We are researching powerful techniques for individualising pharmacotherapy using pharmacokinetic/pharmacodynamic models.
 Our aim is safe yet effective therapy.
 Allopurinol used in gout and metformin used in diabetes in patients with kidney, liver or heart failure are currently being studied.
-We are using therapeutics drug monitoring to optimise outcomes in patients treated with antibiotics and antifungal drugs.
+We are using therapeutics drug monitoring to optimise outcomes in patients treated with antibiotics and antifungal drugs and those treated with immunosuppressants (transplantation patients) and immunological disorders.
 We are examining genetic factors that predict serious adverse drug reactions and also explain variation in response to medicines, especially transporter molecules and their controlling genes.
 The effects of electronic medication management and decision support tools in a teaching hospital on the rate of adverse events occurring is a new and exciting research interest.

 Broad Research Areas:

-Pharmacology, Preventive Medicine, Arthritis / Rheumatology, Diabetes, Anti-infectives, Electronic Medication Management, Decision Support.
+Pharmacology, Preventive Medicine, Arthritis / Rheumatology, Diabetes, Anti-infectives, Dosage Prediction, Electronic Medication Management, Decision Support.